Alex-Dell1/Alex-Dell1/README.md

 I moved my first steps into this amazing field in High School, where I got quite confident with the art of coding.
 I had the chance to learn a variety of programming languages, in particular, I became very familiar with Python and HTML/PHP.<br>
 During these years I've also learned some results concerning theoretical computer science, but I was not ready for those (_yet..._).<br><br>

 As I finished High School, my University journey started.
-I enrolled into a Bachelor's Degree in Web and Multimedia Technologies at the University of Udine.<br>
+I enrolled into a Bachelor's Degree in Web and Multimedia Technologies at the University of Udine.
+At the time, all I knew was that I liked coding and I wanted to do more of it and better than ever before.<br>
-As previously mentioned, I still wasn't ready for "pure" Computer Science, I didn't dislike it, but I struggled understanding what was the point behind it, I remember many people posing the same question: when am I ever gonna use this stuff in the future?
-So this course choice allowed to still learn some of its results but with the idea of focussing more onto practical skills, more specifically web development.<br>
+It didn't take too long for my expectations to be mercilessly crushed: all my freshman courses were related to maths or communication.
+"It's all right, no worries, it's probably just the introductory part!", NOPE!
+Theoretical courses kept on coming.
+The only ones I used to find interesting were about theoretical computer science, although everytime the same question would pop up: "how are these things in any way useful?".

 A couple of years went by and I was finding the subjects of my course less and less stimulating.
 Yes, I was coding and that was okay, but I wasn't really improving as a programmer either.
 I felt like all was left to learn was a bunch of libraries which I would eventually forget 3 months after.
 And so I spent my last Bachelor's year wondering: what do I actually like doing?<br>